bkuhn/talks/LinuxCon-North-America-2012/Compliance/compliance.markdown

 ***

-+ You need to read the statute.
++ You need to read the statutes.

 + You can't get rich suing for &copy; infringement &hellip;
      + &hellip; particularly if broad license was available.